ReactiveSets/toubkal/README.md

 #### Horizontal Distribution

-Allowing out-of-order data events is a key feature of Conneceted Sets which greatly eases horizontal distribution of workloads and charding, because no synchronization is needed between chards that may be processed in parallel either over a number of threads, processes, or servers in a true share-nothing architecture.
+Allowing out-of-order data events is a key feature of Reactive Sets which greatly eases horizontal distribution of workloads and charding, because no synchronization is needed between chards that may be processed in parallel either over a number of threads, processes, or servers in a true share-nothing architecture.